GarySimons/Gary_Simons/README.md

 * Click on view website buttons on Little Monsters and check it is a link.
 This is a fake website so has no live link.
 * Click on view website buttons on Hummingbird Family Services and check it is a link.
 This is a fake website so has no live link.
 * Hover over links on main page and modals to check they change colour.
+* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In Footer click on CV to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Contact page
 * Change screen size to verify that it is responsive and the panels work on all device sizes.
 * Write into each form field to make sure it works.
 * The send button isn't wire up, so will not send anything.
-* Click on each social media button to check it takes you to the relevant website in a new window.
-* Click on CV to check it opens the downloadable pdf.
-* Click on admin button in footer to check it opens the admin page.
 * Hover over send button to check it changes colour.
+* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In Footer click on CV to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Admin page